 GECA has joined a group of Australian businesses, industry groups, universities and civil society organisations to urge the Federal Government to remain focused on the need for a sustainable future as it creates policies to aid recovery from the COVID-19 pandemic.

-In a letter to the Prime Minister this week, the group called for the Government to use the United Nations Sustainable Development Goals (SDGs) as a framework for policies that would strengthen the economy and ensure “a better future for all”.
+In a letter to the Prime Minister, the group called for the Government to use the United Nations Sustainable Development Goals (SDGs) as a framework for policies that would strengthen the economy and ensure “a better future for all”.

 “Creating a fairer, more resilient and cleaner economy does not require the reinvention of frameworks or agreements,” the letter says.
 “Instead, we are in a unique position to use the SDGs as the basis for a socially just and green recovery.”